roby2358/oblique/DRAKIDION.md

 ### Mutable waiting map "waitingMap"

-Maps correlation ID to task ID { correlationID: string -> taskId: string }
+Maps taskId to taskId { taskId: string -> taskId: string } for tasks in waiting state.

-- correlationId is another 24 character safe-base32 string, but start with "X" to distinguish it
+The taskId serves as the correlation key when tracking waiting tasks.
+This simplifies the API since we only need one identifier per task.
+When an async operation completes, it references the task by its taskId to resume processing.

-The correlationId is a convenience that complements onSuccess and onError.
-It is complementary to the onSuccess and onError callback hooks.
-I expect we'll mainly be using the callback hooks.
+The waitingMap works in conjunction with the onSuccess and onError callback hooks defined on tasks.
+When a waiting task's async operation completes, the callbacks create successor tasks that the orchestrator then processes.

-Note that task implementation is free to define its own callback hooks in addition to onSucess and onError.
+Note that task implementation is free to define its own callback hooks in addition to onSuccess and onError.
 Those are just a baseline.
-A task does not need to define them if it's internal logic doesn't include callbacks.
+A task does not need to define them if its internal logic doesn't include callbacks.

 ### State transitions.